 2. Service Elevators

-Service elevators are designed specifically for hotel staff to transport goods, laundry, and other supplies.
-These elevators are usually located in back-of-house areas to ensure that guests are not disturbed by operational activities.
+Service elevators help hotel staff transport goods, laundry, and supplies.
+They are usually placed in back-of-house areas to keep guests from being disturbed by daily operations.

-Service elevators are built to handle heavy loads and are equipped with durable interiors to withstand frequent use.
+Service elevators handle heavy loads and feature durable interiors to endure frequent use.

 Larger capacities and more robust construction compared to passenger elevators.